 Panguni Vasuki Utsav: It falls in the month of Panguni (also known as Phalguni) when Nakshatram (Star) Uthiram or Uttara Phalguni prevails.
 Devotees also believe that Goddess Parvati in the form of Gowri married Lord Shiva in Kanchipuram and because of this belief this day is also Gowri Kalyanam day.

 Karthigai Festival: Kaarthigai Deepam is a festival of lights, celebrated in the Tamil month of Kaarthigai.
-It is celebrated on the full moon day of the Kaarthigai month which coincides with Krithikai star.
-It is also considered as the extension of the Deepavali festival.
-In some houses, they double the number of lamps every day from the day of Deepavali and this way, they end up with a number of lamps on the day of Kaarthigai Deepam.
-The temple is revered by the Tevaram hymns of 7th century Saiva nayanars – Tamil saint poets and is also classified as a Paadal Petra Sthalam.
+It occurs on the full moon day of the Kaarthigai month which coincides with Krithikai star.
+Also, in some houses, they double the number of lamps every day from the day of Deepavali and this way, they end up with a number of lamps on the day of Kaarthigai Deepam.

-Navaratri Festival: Navratri, literally interpreted as ‘nine nights’ is the most celebrated Hindu festival devoted to Goddess Durga symbolizing purity and power or ‘shakti’.
-Navratri festival combines ritualistic puja and fasting and is accompanied by resplendent celebrations for nine consecutive days and nights.
-Navratri in India follows the lunar calendar and is celebrated in March/April as Chaitra Navratri and in September/October as Sharad Navratri.
-Goddess Durga is worshipped for the first three days of Navratri followed by Goddess Laxmi for the next three days.
+Navaratri Festival: Navratri, literally interpreted as ‘nine nights’ is the most celebrated Hindu festival devoted to Goddess Durga symbolizing purity as well as power or ‘shakti’.
+Navratri in India follows the lunar calendar and occurs in March/April as Chaitra Navratri and in September/October as Sharad Navratri.
+Also, there is worship of Goddess Durga for the first three days of Navratri and of Goddess Laxmi for the next three days.

 Aippasi Abhishekam: The full moon day in the Tamil month Aippasi / Kartik Pournami is an auspicious day to perform Annabhishekam to Lord Shiva.
-In most of the Shiva temples Mahakala Puja, Abhishekam, and Maha Mangala Harathi are performed to Lord.
+In most of the Shiva temples Mahakala Puja, Abhishekam, and Maha Mangala Harathi take place for the Lord.

 Poojas and Rituals of Keezhperumpallam Temple

-Ketu is specially offered with offerings like Lilly flowers, horse gram (Kollu), and multi colored cloths.
-Abhishekam to Lord Ketu is performed daily by 8.30am.
+There are special offerings like Lilly flowers, horse gram (Kollu), and multi color cloths.
+Also, Abhishekam to Lord Ketu takes place daily by 8.30am.
 Prodhoshams are very special occasions.
-Six worship services are offered at the Ketu temple.
-One can worship Matsyavathara Purusha to appease Ketu graha.
-Feeding the fish is also recommended.
+Six worship services also take place at the Ketu temple.
+One can also worship Matsyavathara Purusha to appease Ketu graha.